Autoencoders

 Autoencoders consist of 3 parts:

-- Bottleneck (contains the “features”): Contains the compressed feature representation. and Most important part of the network.
+- Bottleneck (contains the “features”): holds the compressed feature representation, the most important part of the network

-- Decoder: Tries to reconstruct the input data.
-The output is then compared with a ground truth.
+- Decoder: tries to reconstruct the input data, compared against a ground truth

-One practical application of autoencoders is that we remove the decoder, and simply use our encoder as as as input to a standard CNN .
+One practical application of autoencoders is that we remove the decoder, and simply use our encoder as input to a standard CNN.
+The bottleneck has done unsupervised feature learning for free, which used to matter a lot when labels were scarce.